Fios-Quest/YouTube-Scripts/src/space/hof.md

 ergonomics.

 Just as a reminder, if you enjoyed this video, don't forget hit the like button

-YouTubers are a fragile lot and it helps nurse our egos

 Next time, now that we've seen how functions can be passed to other functions, we're going to get a little wild.